phuslu/log/README.md

 	MaxBackups int

 	// LocalTime determines if the time used for formatting the timestamps in
-	// backup files is the computer's local time.
-The default is to use UTC
+	// log files is the computer's local time.
+The default is to use UTC time.
-	// time.
 	LocalTime bool

-	// HostName determines if the hostname used for formatting in backup files.
+	// HostName determines if the hostname used for formatting in log files.
 	HostName bool

+	// ProcessID determines if the pid used for formatting in log files.
+	ProcessID bool
 }

 // ConsoleWriter parses the JSON input and writes it in an